Gelre Armorial: History

 The Gelre Armorial manuscript is nowadays preserved in the Royal Library of Belgium (signature code ms. 15652-5).
 A copy from around 1500, produced by Cornelis Enghebrechtsz, is preserved in the library of Hoge Raad van Adel.
 This version, however, only contains 1400 arms.
-From 1880 to 1905, Victor Bouton produced 60 copies with hand-coloured arms.
+From 1880 to 1905, Victor Bouton produced 60 copies with hand-colored arms, of which only 45 were sold.

 Earliest known colour depiction of the Danish Flag

 The book also contains the oldest known depiction linking the Danish king to the red flag with white cross.
+It also depicts the Danish Coat of arms.
 On folio page 55v of the armorial, behind the sinister horn is a lance tip with a banner, displaying a white cross on red.
-The text left of the coat of arms says die coninc van denmarke ("the king of Denmark").
+The text left of the coat of arms says die coninc van denmarke (Dutch for "the king of Denmark").
 This is the earliest known coloured image of the Dannebrog (Danish flag).